nghilevi/android-web-pedometer-app/README.md

 Demo notes
 -------
-To use the web app, just go to http://www.codingisloving.com/WEBAPPS/pedometer/index.html For its openness and demonstrational purposes it has not required any layer of authentication at the moment.
-Anyone can use it and set/modify goals of current date.

-To get the app apkk file and install it on your device, just go to this link and click on Raw to download: https://github.com/vinhnghi223/Pedometer-App/blob/master/Pedometer-Android-App.apk
+Here is the [Demo Link](http://goo.gl/tuD8Vz) of the web app.
+Download the android apk [here](http://goo.gl/THILXx) (Click on Raw).

+In the web app, The user only need to sign in eaither via Facebook or anonymously to be able to set/modify goals of current date.
+In the android app, the user also need to login as anonymous to be able to sync data.
+For its openness and demonstrational purposes, that's the only authentication layer.
+Both the web and android app do not store any personal data of the user, except what they modified.

 Development notes
 -------
-The android app is built using Firebase library for Android and the pedometer open-source app.
+The android app is built using Firebase libraries for Android and the pedometer open-source app.
-The web app is built using Angular.js, FireAngular, Bootstrap 3, jQuery, jQuery Highchart library, and there's one part is built using D3.js but has not been fully integrated.
+The web app is built using Angular.js, FireAngular, Bootstrap 3, jQuery, jQuery Highchart library,Firebase authentication libraru and there's one part is built using D3.js but has not been fully integrated.

 Future development notes
 -------
 As I said there's one part of the web app has been built using D3.js but not completed yet.
-There's a small bug (that I think was a result of Bootstrap and Highchart's conflict) that requires users to refresh the graph once when they first open the web site to be able to see it in full width.
-One of my friend also test it and he said there should be some notification system for notify when you achieve/exceed your goals.
+It would be fun if there are some kinds of notification systems for notify when you achieve/exceed your goals.
-In my opinion there should also be a feature to export data to csv as well.
-Also the data displayed on the graph can also be filtered by start and end date, not only by date range as at the moment.
+There should also be a feature to export data to csv as well.
+The data displayed on the graph can also be filtered by start and end date, not only by date range.